arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 now, it's difficult for the EPP client to understand the situation.
 Extending the &lt;info&gt; command would help here, perhaps.

-Open issue: Creating a primary domain now consists of a two-step process, &lt;create&gt; and then &lt;update&gt;.
-The first step turns all variants into blocked domains, the second makes them allocatable.
-It's not clear to me why the two-step process is desirable, compared to a one-step process where a &lt;create&gt;
-command creates a primary domain if the variant group contains other domains than that one.
-That needs a couple of sentences of explanation, or else a change.

 Open issue: &lt;Delete&gt; now cascades and deletes many domains.
 Should it instead turn any variant domains into exempted domains?

-Open issue: Should the &lt;info&gt; of the primary domain also return the list of allocated variants?
-Probably not — at the moment, this extension has the client send a set that the server checks, and the server may need to generate a set for checking, but the server does not need to generate a list for returning.